 palette (a plastic egg carton works great)

 *You can use any size square cutter, they don’t have to be mini.
-I use Americolor soft gel paste food coloring.
-The rest of the items you can find in the baking aisle of the craft store.
-For more information on finding supplies, CLICK HERE.
+For food coloring, I suggest Americolor Soft Gel Pastes.
+For tips on finding cookie decorating supplies, click here.

 step one: bake your cookies